 Exterior equipment – steel gear is much heavier than aluminum options.
 So while steel is stronger and may be better for certain applications, such as front bumpers, it is a less superior choice for a campervan roof-rack.

-Why not considering weight distribution with an DIY van build can be one of the biggest van conversion mistakes
+Why failing to consider weight distribution with a DIY van build can be one of the biggest van conversion mistakes

 For optimum weight distribution within a RWD Sprinter camper van, it can help to have more weight over the rear axles, evenly spread between the driver and passenger side, and keep the weight as low as possible.

 The heaviest items in most DIY camper van conversions include: